Mathematical Intentions logo

 How to use these materials

-First listen to the lectures.
-These give the social-historical background of the mathematics, and are the main framework for the whole project.
+The lectures give a survey of the mathematics, as well as its social-historical background.
+They are the main framework for the whole project.

 Most lecture notes have associated applets: small interactive programs to illustrate a mathematical concept.
 When the lecture notes include a picture, the applet gives infinitely many variations on the picture, or sometimes a picture in motion.

-There is not a one-to-one correspondence between lectures and lecture notes.
+Most lectures that describe mathematics have corresponding lecture notes.
+These supplement the lectures with details of the mathematics, and include exercises, some mandatory, and some for further exploration.
 Sometimes several lectures discuss the mathematics in one lecture notes document, and vice versa.
-The lectures discuss the topics only in rough historical order.
+The lectures discuss the topics in approximate historical order, with occasional departures for mathematical historical background.

 Podcasts